Regularity of random elliptic operators with degenerate coefficients and applications to stochastic homogenization: Statements and Declarations

-PB and MK were partially supported by the German Science Foundation DFG in context of the Emmy Noether Junior Research Group BE 5922/1-1.
-PB and MK further thank Adolfo Arroyo-Rabasa for his contributions to the project in its very first stage.
+The authors were partially supported by the German Science Foundation DFG in context of the first author's Emmy Noether Junior Research Group BE 5922/1-1.
+The authors have no relevant financial or non-financial interests to declare that are relevant to the content of this article.
+Data sharing is not applicable to this article as no datasets were generated or analyzed during the current study.
+The authors thank Adolfo Arroyo-Rabasa for his contributions to the project in its very first stage.

 \begin{bibdiv} \begin{biblist} \bib{ACS21}{article}{ AUTHOR = {Andres, Sebastian}, AUTHOR = {Chiarini, Alberto}, AUTHOR = {Slowik, Martin}, TITLE = {Quenched local limit theorem for random walks among time-dependent ergodic degenerate weights}, JOURNAL = {Probab.
 Theory Related Fields}, FJOURNAL = {Probability Theory and Related Fields}, VOLUME = {179}, YEAR = {2021}, NUMBER = {3-4}, PAGES = {1145--1181}, ISSN = {0178-8051}, MRCLASS = {60K37 (60F17 82C41 82C43)}, MRNUMBER = {4242632}, }